Tackle Football FAQ's

 Visit our sign up page to see current cost for registration - https://football.eventbrite.com

 The additional equipment you will need are Cleats, Mouth guard, Upgraded Chin Strap (not required.)
 All other equipment is provided.
-We have some great contacts from the NFL and try to get the best equipment.
+We have some great contacts from USA Football and we get the best equipment.

 High school and Junior high teams usually practice 3 times per week.